Parliamentary.ai

 Overview

-This bill amends the Landlord and Tenant Act 1985 to legally require that all privately rented homes in England and Wales are fit for human habitation.
-Landlords will be legally obligated to ensure their properties meet this standard, both initially and throughout the tenancy.
+This bill amends the Landlord and Tenant Act 1985 to legally require that all rented residential properties in England and Wales are fit for human habitation, both at the start of the tenancy and throughout its duration.
+It aims to improve the living conditions of renters by strengthening their rights and holding landlords accountable for maintaining habitable properties.

 Description